 Management of GBS

-GBS in a baby, also known as baby strep, can have devastating consequences.
-However, it can easily be managed with antibiotics such as penicillin and ampicillin, which minimize the baby’s exposure to infection during the birthing process and help the baby fight possible infection.
+GBS can easily be managed with intravenous (IV) antibiotics such as penicillin and ampicillin, which minimize the baby’s exposure to infection during the birthing process and help the baby fight possible infection.

 - Women who delivered a previous infant with GBS infection